 One Georgian townhouse, three restaurants and six characterful rooms: Crockers puts Henley-on-Thames on the gastronomic map of Britain

 Crockers is a luxurious boutique hotel that offers not one, not two but three award-winning restaurants.
 Fine food comes first here, with six sensitively refurbished rooms providing the perfect accompaniment.
-After you’ve wined and dined to the max, you can roll into a four-poster and enjoy exploring the rest of this quaint English market town the next day.
+After you’ve wined and dined, you can roll into a four-poster and enjoy exploring the rest of this quaint English market town the next day.

 Alongside Ember, Crockers’ a la carte restaurant, there are two Chef’s Tables, where you will be treated to the culinary experience of a lifetime.
 At Thames Table, 29-year-old Head Chef Alex Payne is your humble, helpful and extremely talented host.
 Within the intimate 16-seat restaurant, which offers a direct view of the team of chefs at work, guests are invited to quiz Alex about any element of his creative seven-course feast – or anything at all, in fact.
 As a result, the atmosphere is warm, friendly and electric, with each course announced after the anticipatory ring of a bell.

 The banquet proceeds at a perfect pace, punctuated at regular intervals by delectable edible and quaffable delights; the option to choose a flight of paired wines is highly recommended.
 Sparkling wine sourced from a nearby vineyard in Stonor village, Hundred Hills, is a highlight of Crockers’ comprehensive and well-chosen wine list.
 Fortunately this is also provided as the complimentary welcome drink when checking into your room…